Eran boar inscription of Toramana

 The Eran boar inscription of Toramana, is a stone inscription found in Eran in the Malwa region of Madhya Pradesh, India.
 It is 8 lines of Sanskrit, the first three of which are in meter and the rest in prose, written in a North Indian script.
 It is carved on the neck of a freestanding 11 feet high red sandstone Varaha statue, a zoomorphic iconography of Vishnu avatar, and dated to the 6th century.
-The inscription names king Toramana, ruler of the Alchon Huns, as ruling over Malwa ("governing the earth") and records that a Dhanyavishnu is dedicating a stone temple to Narayana (Vishnu).
+The inscription names king Toramana, ruler of the Alchon Huns, as ruling over Malwa ("governing the earth") and records that a Dhanyaviṣṇu is dedicating a stone temple to Narayana (Vishnu).

 Date

 The inscription does not give any date, but mentions Toramana is "governing the earth", which is interpreted to mean the Malwa region site where this inscription is found.
 According to Radhakumud Mookerji, this means that the inscription was made after 510 CE when the Gupta king Bhanugupta and his local chief Goparaja had lost Malwa region after Toramana's invasion.
 It must be before 513 CE, because Toramana died in Varanasi while on his campaign to conquer eastern India.

-The inscription was made by a Vishnu devotee named Dhanyavishnu, the younger brother of the deceased Maharaja Matrivishnu, who is the same person who also erected a pillar in Eran.
+The inscription was made by a Vishnu devotee named Dhanyaviṣṇu, the younger brother of the deceased Maharaja Mātṛviṣṇu, who is the same person who also erected a pillar in Eran.
 John Fleet calls it an inscription belonging to 6th-century Vaishnavism, a tradition of Hinduism.